 Growth in the Global Luxury Car Market

 Growth in the global luxury car market in 2015 is expected to be led by demand from emerging auto markets, China and India.
-China is projected that the luxury car market in China will grow at an annual compounded rate of 12% in 2014-2020 while the overall passenger car market will grow at 8%.
+China is projected that the luxury car market in China will grow at an annual compounded rate of 12% from 2014-2020 while the overall passenger car market will grow by 8%.
 (1)

 Premium and Sub-Premium Vehicles

 According to KPMG, “in 2020, the vast majority of vehicles sold in established and establishing markets will belong to the so-called sub-premium segment.
 In the established markets, the premium segment will continue to grow, reaching 15 percent market share by 2020, equivalent to a total annual sales volume of 6.4 million vehicles.